Edinson Cavani: 2014 World Cup, 2018 World Cup, 2019 Copa América and retirement

+In 2018, Uruguay participated in the China Cup.
+Cavani led Uruguay to the trophy by scoring the only goal in the final match against Wales.
 Cavani finished as the top scorer in the CONMEBOL 2018 FIFA World Cup qualification, with 10 goals.
 In March 2018, Cavani was part of the Uruguay squad that won the China Cup.
 He scored in the 2–0 semi-final win over the Czech Republic, and in the final he scored the only goal against Wales, his 100th cap.
 In his nation's final group game of the 2018 FIFA World Cup on 25 June, Cavani scored Uruguay's final goal in a 3–0 win over hosts Russia.
-Cavani then went on to score both of Uruguay's goals against Portugal in a 2–1 victory in the Round of 16 on 30 June, though he was withdrawn in the second-half with an apparent hamstring injury.
+Cavani then went on to score both of Uruguay's goals against Portugal in a 2–1 victory in the Round of 16 on 30 June, though he was withdrawn in the second half with an apparent hamstring injury.
 Because of his injury, he was ruled out of Uruguay's 2–0 defeat to France in the quarter-finals on 6 July.

-2019 Copa América

 In March 2019, manager Óscar Tabárez included Cavani in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
 On 16 June, Cavani scored "an acrobatic bicycle-kick" in a 4–0 win over Ecuador in the team's opening group match of the tournament; this was his first goal ever in the Copa América.
 In the quarter-finals against Peru on 29 June, he had a goal disallowed by VAR for offside in regulation time; following a 0–0 draw, the match went to a penalty shoot-out.
 Although Cavani was able to convert his spot-kick, Peru won the shoot-out 5–4, which saw Uruguay eliminated from the competition.

-Retirement

 On 30 May 2024, Cavani announced his retirement from the national team.
 His last match was in Uruguay's 2–0 victory over Ghana in the group stages of the 2022 FIFA World Cup, on 2 December.